ok97465/telescope-py-outline.nvim/README.md

 ## Overview

-This telescope display python outline including cell (# %%).
+This telescope displays python outline including cell (# %%).

 - It doesn't use treesitter, lsp.
 - It need ripgrep, telescope.nvim.